 The officials represent the state, hence are generally referred to as the Crown in court.
 Although the criminal law is enacted by the federal Parliament, most prosecutions under the two main criminal statutes, the Criminal Code and the Youth Criminal Justice Act, are conducted by provincial prosecutors.
-Criminal prosecutions under other federal statutes, such as the Controlled Drugs and Substances Act and the Income Tax Act, are generally (but not exclusively) conducted by the Public Prosecution Service of Canada.
-Provincial prosecutors are also responsible for cond...
+Criminal prosecutions under other federal statutes, such as the Controlled Drugs and Substances Act and the Firearms Act, are generally (but not exclusively) conducted by the Public Prosecution Service of Canada.
+Provincial prosecutors are also responsible for conduc...

 Current Images